Head Big Data Analytics, Vodafone India

-Paul Pallath is the Chief Data Scientist & Senior Director with the Advanced Analytics Organisation at SAP.
+Paul Pallath is Head Big Data Analytics, Vodafone India.
 With over 20 years of experience in Machine Learning, Paul has several research publications in the field of Machine Learning & Data Mining in International Journals and conferences and has also invented several patentable ideas.
 He has a Master’s Degree in Computer Applications with Gold Medal, and PhD in Machine Learning, both from Indian Institute of Technology.

 The disclosure generally describes computer-implemented methods, software, and systems, including a method for generating executable components.
 One method includes identifying a user request to create a new function based pre-existing algorithms, the new function to be used in an application used by a user; providing a set of available algorithms from an algorithm library; receiving a selection by a user of an algorithm from the available algorithms; providing a set of available parameters associated with the selected algorithm; receiving an election by the user of one or more parameters from the set of available parameters; generating an executable component in response to receiving the selection of the algorithm and the election of the one or more parameters, the executable component performing the selected algorithm using at least the elected one or more parameters; and storing the executable component for subsequent execution in response to the requested new function.